![]() |

 arrived together with the TI-34

 MultiView finally in the store shelves.
-Don't miss one of the pre-series TI-Collège Plus.
+Don't miss one of the pre-series TI-Collège Plus and a very early Prototype of the

 the TI-Collège Plus features a dot